It's no secret that model railways can be an expensive hobby. However, how much does it cost to build a model railway layout from scratch?

 - Miniature people, animals, cars

-Building a model railway baseboard rather than buying one ready-made can be a relatively cost-effective way to get started in building your model layout.
+Building a model railway baseboard rather than buying model railway baseboards ready made can be a relatively cost-effective way to get started in building your model layout.

 You can buy the materials needed to build a simple baseboard for around £50.
 This includes a 1200mm x 600mm sheet of timber, screws, and glue.

 The costs of materials will vary depending on the size and complexity of the baseboard you want to build